newrelic/newrelic-prometheus-configurator/README.md

 Notice that local images are build and pushed to docker running inside the minikube cluster since we are running `eval $(minikube docker-env)` before launching Tilt.

+### Dashboard

+You can import an already pre-constructed dashboard by importing this [dashboard.json](/assets/dashboard.json) file.
+Note that for the import to work you need to replace the json placeholder `YOUR_ACCOUNT_ID` for your New Relic `accountID` without quotes.

 ### Testing

 #### Running unit tests